 In July 2024, the Company completed a royalty arrangement with Appian for gross proceeds of US\$20,000,000 (\$27,454,000).
 Transactions costs totaled \$1,478,899.
 The Company granted Appian a gross revenue royalty of 2.25%, with an option to buy-back the royalty within the first 5 years for a payment of US\$67,500,000 (approximately \$91,100,000).
 The proceeds are intended to support initial development of the Bandeira project.
 The royalty obligations are secured by charges and share pledges over substantially all current and future assets related to the Bandeira project.
-The Company classified the royalty arrangement as a liability at amortized cost at December 31, 2024.
+The Company classified the royalty arrangement as a liability at amortized cost at March 31, 2025.
+The royalty-based obligation is recognized as a long-term liability at March 31, 2025.